izpakla/android-app-template/README.md

 Remapping of modules is done in the core module to ensure that the separation of concerns is maintained and the application is scalable and maintainable.

-Thank you for using the Android Blueprint project.
-We hope it serves as a useful starting point for your own Android development projects.